aktos-io/aecad/webapps/main/sketcher/README.md

     click. `Ctrl + |click|` will disable this rule (thus select the group.)
 4. Selecting a `Layer` is possible:
     1. `Ctrl + a` (TODO)
-    2. Via tree view (TODO
+    2. Via tree view (TODO)
+5. `Drag`: Creates a selection box
+    1. Left to Right: select items inside the selection
+    2. Right to left: select items touches the box

 ## Modifiers